The-Orange-Squad/guidebook/docs/technical-guide/orange-bank/README.md

 You receive a random amount of XP between 15 and 40 for every message you send in a minute (messages in between are not counted).
 When you reach a new level, your XP resets to 0.
 Server Boosters and Supporters receive 80% more XP per message.
 Also, people who put "effort" in their messages get a 50% boost (can stack with the Supporter / Booster boost).

 For the multiplier list, check out the [multipliers.md](multipliers.md) file.

+## Bump Streaks

+Bump streaks are a way to earn coins by bumping the server on Disboard.
+You can earn up to 500 coins per bump, depending on your streak.
+Check out the [bump-streaks.md](bump-streaks.md) file for more information on how to earn coins by bumping the server.

 ## FAQ